object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

     :linenos:

     def except_demo(n):
-        """A simple demonstration of all the clauses of a :keyword:`try` block."""
+        """Demonstrate all the clauses of a `try` block."""

         print(f"Attempting division by {n}")
         try: